duguyue100/pyaer/README.md

 $ udevadm control --reload
 ```

-Unplug and replug the camera, you should be fine.
+Unplug and replug the camera.

 ## Yeah, you need SWIG